Cooperative-IA/CooperativeGPT/data/documentation/repository_doc.md

     - 7.2.
 Continuously running the game loop until the maximum number of rounds is reached.
     - 7.3.
 Sequentially allowing each agent to take their turn, which involves:
         - 7.3.1.
 Acquiring accumulated observations for the agent via `env.get_observations_by_player(agent.name)`.
         - 7.3.2.
-Passing these observations to the agent's `move` function.
+Passing these observations to the agent's `agent.move` function.
 Depending on the scenario, the agent either:
             - a.
 Executes its move, completing its turn and generating step actions.
             - b.
-Is preempted by another agent but eventually takes its turn after all module processes except action execution are completed.
+Only perceives the environment and does not take any actions if agent has been incapacitated for this round by another agent.
         - 7.3.3.
 Executing the `env.step` function with the `actions` variable, which is updated for the current agent by the `generate_agent_actions_map` function.
 This translates textual commands into game actions.
     - 7.4 Resetting the actions map for the current agent before proceeding to the next agent's turn.
     - 7.5 Detailed explanations of the `agent.move` function and agent script are provided in the following sections.